lucabenedetto/text2props/README.md

 Natural Language Processing*" at the 21st International Conference on Artificial Intelligence in Education ([AIED20](https://aied2020.nees.com.br/)).

-If you use this framework, please cite the related paper (at the moment, only the pre-print version is available):
+If you use this framework, please cite the related paper:
 ```
-@article{benedetto2020introducing,
+@InProceedings{10.1007/978-3-030-52237-7_4,
+author="Benedetto, Luca
+and Cappelli, Andrea
+and Turrin, Roberto
+and Cremonesi, Paolo",
+editor="Bittencourt, Ig Ibert
+and Cukurova, Mutlu
+and Muldner, Kasia
+and Luckin, Rose
+and Mill{\'a}n, Eva",
-  title={Introducing a framework to assess newly created questions with Natural Language Processing},
+title="Introducing a Framework to Assess Newly Created Questions with Natural Language Processing",
-  author={Benedetto, Luca and Cappelli, Andrea and Turrin, Roberto and Cremonesi, Paolo},
-  journal={arXiv preprint arXiv:2004.13530},
-  year={2020}
+booktitle="Artificial Intelligence in Education",
+year="2020",
+publisher="Springer International Publishing",
+address="Cham",
+pages="43--54",
+isbn="978-3-030-52237-7"
 }
 ```